hydro-informatics/hydro-informatics.github.io/documentation/documentation.md

 An alternative to markdown is [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html) that enables embedding *Python docstrings* (read more about {ref}`chpt-style`) in any script with [*Sphinx*](https://www.sphinx-doc.org).

 Without any *Python* or programming knowledge, it might be hard to get started with *Sphinx*.
 So make sure to understand *Python* basics and document any code with *docstrings*, at best using [*google style*](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) formatting.
-Once you start documenting your first *Python* package, *google-style* *docstrings* will enable the fast generation of high-quality docs.
+Once you start documenting your first *Python* package, *Google-style* *docstrings* will enable the fast generation of high-quality docs.
 Currently, one of the best options for partially auto-generating code documentations, for any programming language, is [*readthedocs*](https://readthedocs.org/), which builds on *Sphinx* and *reStructuredText*.

 [wiki]: https://wikipedia.org